 - Breadcrumbs: In a shallow dish, mix all of breadcrumb ingredients together.

 - Assembly line: Set up a line of shallow bowls/dishes with flour, whisked eggs, and breadcrumbs.
+Add a pinch of salt to both the flour and whisked eggs.

 Instructions for Baked Chicken Parmesan